About Chin-Hsuan Cheng

 Chin-Hsuan not only appears as a soloist, but she also dedicates herself to working and performing with other musicians.
 She served as an instrumental accompanist at UIUC School of Music and the accompanist in the 2022 Illinois Summer Youth Music (ISYM).
 She also was a keyboardist in the NTNU String Orchestra, the UI Wind Orchestra, and the UI Symphony Orchestra.

-Chin-Hsuan is currently pursuing her master’s degree in piano performance and literature with Graduate Scholarship at the University of Illinois at Urbana-Champaign School of Music, where she also serves as a piano instructor in the Piano Laboratory Program and a student blogger to share her unique stories and insights studying in Urbana-Champaign area.
+Chin-Hsuan is currently pursuing her Doctor of Musical Arts (DMA) in piano performance and literature with Graduate Scholarship at the University of Illinois at Urbana-Champaign School of Music, where she also serves as a piano instructor in the Piano Laboratory Program and a student blogger to share her unique stories and insights studying in Urbana-Champaign.